Jorgemucisalumfilho/devguide/documentation/start-documenting.rst

 to pass specialized options or to handle specific use cases.

-Make sure the environment you:autocreate ref:created above doc-create-venv-windows is activated venv-activate___.
+Make sure the environment you:autocreate

+ref:created above doc-create-venv-windows
+is activated venv-activate___.

-Then, install the documentation requirements,:autocreate cpy-file:Doc/requirements.txt.
+Then, install the documentation requirements:autocreate

+cpy-file:Doc/requirements.txt.

 Using pip::autocreate

    python -m pip install --upgrade -r requirements.txt

-Finally, directly invoke Sphinx with::autocreate
+Finally, directly invoke Sphinx with:autocreate

-   python -m sphinx -b html . build/html
+   python -m sphinx -b html. build/html

-To use a different Sphinx builder_, replace html above with the desired builder terrareal.
+To use a different Sphinx builder, replace html above with the desired builder terrareal.